tiere/tiere.github.io/source/_posts/2014-03-07-rails-server-with-nginx-passenger-and-postgresql.markdown

     $ sudo service postgresql restart
 ```

-Rehash rbenv to get access to new commands of the gems that were installed:
+source ~/.bash_profile to get access to rbenv and new commands of the gems that were installed:
 ```
-    $ rbenv rehash
+    $ source ~/.bash_profile
 ```
 Go to your rails application root and run bundle install:
 ```